jsummers/imageworsener/readme.txt

 ===========================================================================

-If this package contains executable binaries, we're required to state the
+If this package contains executable binaries, we need to state the following:
-following:

 This software is based in part on the work of the Independent JPEG Group.